 Duration: 7 days

-Large panoramic windows offer breathtaking views of Denali scenery as you pass through the Indian River and gawk oversight of Hurricane Gulch, Denali mountain, and the spectacular Alaska Range.
+Large panoramic windows offer breathtaking Denali scenery as you pass through the Indian River and gawk oversight of Hurricane Gulch, Denali Mountain, and the spectacular Alaska Range.
 Upon arrival in Denali, you’ll visit the Denali Education Center, where a resident briefs you about life in Alaska.

 Day 5 is where the hiking begins.
-Spend up to eight hours exploring the massive area with a hiking guide who will help with identifying flora and fauna, capturing photos, and narrating the destination’s natural history.
+Spend up to eight hours exploring the massive area with a hiking guide who will help identify flora and fauna, capture photos, and narrate the destination’s natural history.

 Duration: 10 days

 Looking for the best Denali-guided hiking tours?
 Tour operator Alaska Alpine Adventures has been hosting Denali tours since 2003 and they’ve been incredibly good at it.

 From multisports tours to backpacking and hiking expeditions, the tour operator’s expert guides know all the ins and outs of Denali National Park and how to make an adventure here a memorable experience.

 While they host various tours in Denali, the 10-day Backpacking Denali National Park is one of their most popular options.
 This tour includes 8 days of hiking through the virgin wilderness, massive glaciers, and wild rivers.
 It also includes a breathtaking flight-seeing tour of the Ruth Glacier and Susitna River valley via a floatplane.

 Days 3 to 9 are spent traversing a 30+ mile circuit over open tundra benches, through gun sight passes, creeks, and Alaska Range glaciers.
 The price includes professional guide services at a 4:1 client-to-guide ratio, 1-night lodging at Anchorage’s Lakefront Hotel, safety equipment, toilet supplies, floatplane flights, and more.